-Jonathan Leggo (he/they) has worked for Athabasca University since 2007, initially editing courses in computing, humanities, and science.
-In 2012, he joined the course production team of the newly formed Faculty of Humanities and Social Sciences, where he works with a team of professionals to prepare courses for publication online.
-Depending on the needs of the course, “editing” might include structural and stylistic editing, copyediting, fact-checking, proofreading, removal of bias or problematic language, project management, etc.
+Jonathan Leggo (he/they) is an Editor in the Course Production unit of the Faculty of Humanities and Social Sciences, where he helps to prepare courses for online publication.
+Depending on the needs of the course, he provides structural editing, copyediting, fact-checking, proofreading, project management, etc. This work contributes to the high quality of courses at Athabasca University.

 Prior to AU, Jonathan studied plant–insect interactions as a graduate student and worked as an instructor and technician in biology.
-When not working on FHSS courses, he writes and edits board game instructions (educational or otherwise), edits and indexes academic work in various fields, and reads copious amounts of speculative fiction.
+When not working on FHSS courses, he writes and edits board game instructions, edits and indexes academic work, and reads copious amounts of speculative fiction.

 Educational credentials